karmab/kcli/README.rst

 -  Declare all your objects(vm, containers, networks, ansible,…) in a single yaml file!
 -  Easily grab and share those files from github
--  Easily Test all Redhat Infrastructure products, and their upstream counterparts
+-  Easily Test all Red Hat Infrastructure products, and their upstream counterparts
 -  Easily share private keys between your vms
 -  Inject all configuration with cloudinit